Biden Pledges Swift Weapons Delivery To Ukraine - UrduPoint

 Ukrainian President Volodymyr Zelensky, who visited Washington in December to plead for fresh aid, quickly thanked US lawmakers for passing the bill, saying on social media that he looked "forward to the bill being signed soon and the next military aid package matching the resoluteness that I always see in our negotiations."

-"Ukraine's long-range capabilities, artillery, and air defense are critical tools for restoring just peace sooner."
+"Ukraine's long-range capabilities, artillery, and air defense are critical tools for restoring just peace sooner," Zelensky added.

-Biden said the bill's approval showed America stood "resolutely for democracy and freedom, and against tyranny and oppression," while the Senate's top Democrat, Chuck Schumer, said it sent a message that the United States "will not turn our back on you."
+Biden said the bill's approval showed the United States stood "resolutely for democracy and freedom, and against tyranny and oppression," while the Senate's top Democrat, Chuck Schumer, said it sent a message that the United States "will not turn our back on you."

-The Ukraine measure also allows Biden to confiscate and sell Russian assets and provide the money to Kyiv to finance reconstruction, a move that has been embraced by other G7 nations.
+But Kremlin spokesman Dmitry Peskov said Wednesday that the US aid would make little difference on the front line.

+"All the new batches of weapons are already surely ready and will not change the dynamics on the front," Peskov told reporters.

 The United States has been the chief military backer of Ukraine in its war against Russia, but Congress had not approved large-scale funding for its ally for nearly a year and a half.